getcodelimit/getcodelimit.github.io/docs/index.md

 are much better at making complex things simple.
 Refactoring makes complex code simple again.

 But when to refactor?
 How much to refactor?
 What to refactor?
-That's where Code Limit comes in.
+That's where CodeLimit comes in.

-## Meet Code Limit
+## Meet CodeLimit

-Code Limit is a tool for developers with one goal: _it tells the developer when it’s time to refactor_.
+CodeLimit is a tool for developers with one goal: _it tells the developer when it’s time to refactor_.

 ### Key features and design principles